RandyBeans448/Project-10-Full-stack-app/README.md

 # Project-10-Full-stack-app
-In the console navigate to the api foler and run npm install to install all the project dependencies.
+In the console navigate to the api folder and run npm install to install all the project dependencies.
 The REST API will start on http://localhost:5000/

 Run npm run seed to fill the database.